 How to Build a Glossary from Domain Class Model?

-In typical models, words like user, account and customer often appear as names of model elements or part of model elements' descriptions.
-Actually, what exactly do they mean?
-Are they all referring to the same thing or concept?
-It is a question that no one except the end user of the system, the system analyst and perhaps the developer can provide you with an answer.
-We are aware that the meaning of words used in models may vary depending on the system domains, the contexts and the users.
-Therefore, defining keywords is vital to help building a common understanding of vocabulary used within a project and among the team members and end users.
+In typical models, words like "user," "account," and "customer" often appear as names of model elements or as part of their descriptions.
+But what do they actually mean?
+Are they all referring to the same thing?
+This is a question that only the end user of the system, the system analyst, and perhaps the developer can answer.
+We know that the meaning of words used in models can vary depending on the system's domain, context, and users.
+Therefore, defining keywords is essential to building a common understanding of the vocabulary used within a project and among team members and end users.
 The glossary in Visual Paradigm is where you can add and define terms and phrases.
-Clear definitions not only can avoid ambiguity, it is also a benefit from which developers can reap and reduce the chance of developing "misbehaved" functions.
+Clear definitions not only avoid ambiguity but also benefit developers by reducing the risk of developing functions that don't behave as expected.

 Glossary grid

 Although having a glossary is a great thing, building one can be challenging.
-To build a glossary, you must ask yourself a question, 'What are the important words and phrases that need to be defined?'.
-You might randomly think of one word or two easily but over time, you will find it getting harder and harder to gather words and phrases that are really important or relevant to the system.
-A recommended approach would be to start from a domain class model.
+To build a glossary, you must ask yourself, "What are the important words and phrases that need to be defined?"
+You might easily think of a word or two, but over time, you will find it increasingly difficult to gather words and phrases that are truly important or relevant to the system.
+A recommended approach is to start from a domain class model.

 domain class model

-Domain class model is developed at the early stage of system development.
-It aims at capturing and representing the concepts and relationships in the domain.
-For this reason, it can be understood by both the end user and project team.
-The vocabularies used in a domain class model are supposed to be meaningful, important and relevant to the system from the user's point of view.
-Therefore, domain class model is always a reliable starting point in identifying glossary terms.
+A domain class model is developed at the early stage of system development.
+It aims to capture and represent the concepts and relationships in the domain.
+For this reason, it can be understood by both the end user and the project team.
+The vocabulary used in a domain class model is supposed to be meaningful, important, and relevant to the system from the user's point of view.
+Therefore, a domain class model is always a reliable starting point for identifying glossary terms.

-Case Study: Develop Glossary for an Enquiry Management System (EMS)
+Case Study: Developing a Glossary for an Enquiry Management System (EMS)

 The True Aqua Distilled Water Company is a distilled water supplier in the city.
-The company receives tremendous amount of user enquiries daily and the management wants to employ an enquiry management system to improve users' satisfaction.
-You are a system analyst and your development team is responsible for developing the enquiry management system.
-Now, follow the steps below to develop the domain model and derive the glossary from the model.
+The company receives a tremendous number of user inquiries daily, and the management wants to implement an inquiry management system to improve user satisfaction.
+You are a system analyst, and your development team is responsible for developing the inquiry management system.
+Now, follow the steps below to develop the domain model and derive the glossary from it.

 1. Create a new project with Visual Paradigm.
 Select Project > New from the application toolbar.